drwpow/envy-docs/README.md

 ## How to Deploy

 ### GitHub Pages
 Deployment is easy!
+Remember that we’re assuming that this is documentation for another repo, so these instructions are for piggybacking these docs onto an **already-existing repo.**

-But just make sure you’ve **committed** your latest version of your code—you’re going to be temporarily wiping out your code directory to publish this to a new branch. *(you can avoid doing this if you want to commit every file manually instead).*
+Just make sure you’ve committed your latest version of your code—you’re going to be temporarily wiping out your code directory to publish this to a new, empty branch named *gh-pages*.

-1. Navigate to your local copy of the repo you’ll be hosting this from.
+1. Navigate to `/my-app` (the repo to which you wish to publish these docs)
-2. Make a new branch named **gh-pages** with `git checkout --orphan gh-pages` *(this branch can’t be named anything else)*
+2.  run `git checkout --orphan gh-pages` *(this branch can’t be named anything else)*
-3. Within this folder, commit your code, and then **delete** everything in this repo except for the `.git` repo itself.
+3. After all changes have been committed (`git commit -am 'Commit before adding docs'`), delete everything (`git rm -rf .`).
-4. Navigate back to your **documentation** directory and run `middleman build`.
+4. Navigate to `/docs` (your documentation directory) and run `middleman build`.
-5. Take everything generated to the `/build` directory and copy into the root directory of the repo this will be hosted from.
+5. Take everything generated to the `build` directory and copy into `/my-app`
-6. Commit everything to your newly-created **gh-pages** branch.
+6. Commit everything to your newly-created **gh-pages** branch (`git commit -am 'Add docs'`)
-7.  **Publish** to GitHub and you’re done! (pushing for the first time may take up to 10 minutes to view live)
+7.  **Publish** to GitHub (`git push --set-upstream origin gh-pages`) and you’re done! (pushing for the first time may take up to 10 minutes to view live)

 View your public docs at: `http://[github-handle].github.io/[repo-name]`.